Other people’s words about … meditation

 by Elizabeth Jane Howard

 I’ve written before about how I tried meditation recently (again), before deciding, finally, that it didn’t work for me.
 I don’t want to bore you by repeating myself endlessly on this blog; please feel free to read my older posts about the topic if you’re interested.
-(You can find them, for example, here and here).
-Most particularly, what has worked for me, post-meditation, has been learning to spend my days looking outward rather than inward (about which, more here and, in a funny way, here.)
+Most particularly, what has worked for me, post-meditation, has been learning to spend my days looking outward rather than inward.

 I do particularly like Elizabeth Jane Howard’s spin on the theme, though.
 That’s why I’m revisiting it today.
 Perhaps, when she wrote the words above, meditation wasn’t considered to be the cure-all that it often is now; perhaps, for that reason, her words were less transgressive than they seem to me as I read them today.
 Still, I find her words wise and humble and filled with gratitude.
 Ironic, isn’t it?
 Those three things — wisdom, humility, gratitude — are all things we are often told we may develop through practising meditation.